 Once registration is open for the invited stake and a member of the bishopric has approved the youth, they can register online on the FSY youth page.

-Participants may request only a single roommate by entering their desired roommate’s registration confirmation number during the conference registration process.
+Participants may request a single roommate by entering their desired roommate’s registration confirmation number during the conference registration process.
 Two youth of the same sex and same age-group and who are registered in the same session may request to be linked as roommates.
+The first youth will register without requesting a roommate and provide his or her registration confirmation to the second youth, who will enter that into the roommate request field when they register.
 Every effort is made in honoring roommate requests; however, they are not guaranteed.
 Counselor groups and companies are formed by age-groups.

 Group One includes those turning 14 to 15 years old in the calendar year.